Nasdaq hits correction, Dow advances as stimulus bill nears finish line

 Volume on U.S. exchanges was 14.03 billion shares.

+The financial sector was the biggest boost in the S&P 500, hitting a record as higher market rates and a steeper yield curve helped banks.
+Industrials were right behind, also reaching a record high, while the materials sector neared an all-time peak.
+The technology sector was deepest in the red.

-A slide in the big tech stocks that have driven the rally in equities since pandemic-induced lows of last March continued, with Apple Inc, Nvidia Corp, Tesla Inc and Alphabet Inc’s Google leading declining shares on Nasdaq.
+The recent slide in the big tech stocks continued, with Apple Inc, Nvidia Corp, Tesla Inc and Alphabet Inc’s Google leading declining shares on Nasdaq.

 Tech stocks are particularly sensitive to rising yields because their value rests heavily on earnings in the future, which are discounted more deeply when bond returns go up.
 The divergence between the tech stocks and non-tech stocks explains trading today, said Joe Saluzzi, partner and co-founder of Themis Trading in Chatham, New Jersey.
 “The stimulus package will be certainly helping the bigger cap names,” Saluzzi said, referring to non-tech stocks.
 “The get-out and non-stay at home stocks are doing better now,” he said.